Pelvic Floor Repair

-After a nine month-long wait, when you get to hold your baby, the world flips 360 degrees.
-You forget every pain that you incurred during the childbirth preparation phase because now, your little miracle is all what you could think of.
+After a nine-month-long wait, when you get to hold your baby, the world flips 360 degrees.
+You forget every pain that you incurred during the childbirth preparation phase because now, your little miracle is all that you could think of.

 The love of a mother for her child is unconditional!
 You tend to get so lost in loving and caring for them, that your problems take a back seat.
 This is where you do wrong with yourself.
 No matter how important that baby is to you, mom fitness should always be a priority.
 Pregnancy and childbirth are known to change your body, weaken your muscles and bones especially the pelvic floor because of all the stretch and pressure it had to bear.

 This is why, for many women out there, sneezing or laughing without wetting their pants can become a problem.
 Not only this, but the decreased sexual desire or uncontrollable bowel movement is also an indication that you need to work on your pelvic floor before it is too late!

 What is pelvic floor restoration?

 The pelvic floor includes muscles and ligaments that join the uterus, bladder, and anus together.
 During pregnancy and an outcome of childbirth, these muscles tend to lose their elasticity and become weak.
 Once the pelvic floor muscles lose their strength, expecting and new mums lose control over their bladder and bowel movement, which can cause a lot of serious problems if left untreated.

 Pelvic floor restoration includes the best kegel exercises and pregnancy workouts that keep those muscles strong and elastic.
 These exercises help ladies in strengthening their pelvic muscles, relieving common issues like urinary incontinence without surgery.
 Whether you deliver a baby normally or via C-section, ladies need to practice kegel exercises to stay healthy and fit!